arjunpejathaya/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 - At what levels can you assign a Role to a user?
 - How can you manage multiple subscriptions present in your tenant?
 - What are the resource creation limits for a Basic Public IP?
 How can you check the same?
+- What is the difference between a Resource Provider and a Feature scoped to a subscription?
 - How can you configure alerts if you cross $100 in your bill for the first 15 days?